cap-js/docs/advanced/odata.md

 };
 ```

-Here the same qualifier `EmployeeHierarchy` is referenced to map the elements, which keep the state of the hierarchy.
+Here the same qualifier `EmployeeHierarchy` is referenced to list the names of the [virtual elements of the hierarchy](#virtual-elements-of-a-hierarchy).

 ### Aggregation Methods